Dueen/aries-mobile-components/demo/README.md

 yarn update-stories
 ```

-To watch the stories files
+To watch the stories files:

 ```
 yarn storybook-watcher